OpenFOAM-cp/OpenFOAM_com/README.md

 ## About OpenFOAM
-OpenFOAM is a free, open source CFD software [released and developed by OpenCFD Ltd since 2004](http://www.openfoam.com/history/).
+OpenFOAM&reg; is a Free, Libre and Open Source Software (FLOSS) for Computational Fluid Dynamics (CFD) [released and developed by OpenCFD&reg; Ltd since 2004](http://www.openfoam.com/history/).
-It has a large user base across most areas of engineering and science, from both commercial and academic organisations.
+It has a large user base across most areas of engineering and science, from both commercial and academic organizations.
 OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.
 [See documentation](http://www.openfoam.com/documentation)